Border Collie Puppy Guide

 Bringing home a Border Collie puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 30-55 lbs and lifespan of 12-15 yrs, the Border Collie requires thoughtful care tailored to their specific breed characteristics.
+Between the 30-55 lbs adult size and 12-15 yrs lifespan, the Border Collie has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 No two Border Collies are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Breed-Specific Health Profile: Research identifies hip dysplasia, epilepsy, collie eye anomaly as conditions with higher prevalence in Border Collies.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Border Collie's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Border Collie.

 Feeding Schedule